Home » Best Forex Brokers in April 2026 » No Dealing Desk Forex Brokers

 Cent accounts: $10

-1. Fusion Markets nabbed the first spot on our toplist thanks to its below-average commissions and exceptionally tight spreads.
-The broker has obtained the regulatory approval of ASIC and facilitates low-cost trading in over 250 financial markets, including forex, precious metals, energies, indices, and shares.
+Fusion Markets offers discount commissions and competitive spreads.
+The broker has obtained the regulatory approval of ASIC, VFSC, and FSA Seychelles and facilitates low-cost trading in over 250 financial markets, including forex, precious metals, energies, indices, and US shares.
+Traders with Zero accounts pay competitive round-trip commissions of $4.50, with spreads as low as 0.0 pips for major currency pairs.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.

-2. Ranking second on our shortlist, Pepperstone boasts a clean regulatory track record, a solid lineup of tradable products, and some of the tightest spreads around.
+Pepperstone has a clean regulatory track record, an extensive lineup of tradable products, and competitive spreads for major forex pairs.
 The broker reaches traders from over 160 jurisdictions and operates with ASIC, CySEC, CMA, and DFSA licenses.

-This top-shelf brokerage provides a choice of Standard and Raw accounts, offering variable and raw spreads, respectively.
-Customers can dip their toes in over 1,200 financial instruments, including forex, currency indices, commodities, stocks, and ETFs.
-The broker uses the no-dealing desk execution model and relies on a large pool of liquidity providers, reducing slippage to the bare minimum.
+Pepperstone provides a choice from Standard and Raw accounts, offering variable and raw spreads, respectively.
+Customers can trade in over 1,400 financial instruments, including forex, currency indices, commodities, stocks, and ETFs.
+The broker uses the no-dealing desk execution model and relies on a large pool of liquidity providers, including tier-1 banks, major financial institutions, and other global brokerages.
+Order execution speeds average 30 milliseconds.

-3. Our third pick, FxPro, is ideal for traders seeking superior order processing, lower trading costs, and market diversity.
-The broker delivers ultra-tight spreads to over 7.8 million registered customers from more than 170 jurisdictions.
-It facilitates trading with a versatile range of 2,100+ instruments, including forex, shares, and indices.
+FxPro is suitable for traders who prioritize order processing speed, competitive pricing, and a wide range of markets.
+The broker serves over 17.2 million registered customers from more than 170 jurisdictions.
+It facilitates trading with a versatile range of 2,100+ instruments, including over 70 forex pairs, shares, and indices.

 Trade Responsibly.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 74% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-4. Global Prime provides access to deep liquidity and highly competitive bid and ask quotes for over 150 instruments across five asset classes.
-Bonds, currencies, crypto, commodities, and indices are all tradable with tight spreads at Global Prime.
-The broker services its international customer base with licenses from ASIC and VFSC.
+Global Prime provides access to deep liquidity and competitive bid and ask quotes for over 150 instruments across six asset classes, including bonds, currencies, crypto, commodities, and indices.
+Trading US stock CFDs with leverage of 1:20 also became available recently.
+The broker services its international customer base with licenses from ASIC (Australia) and VFSC (Vanuatu).

 The company relies strictly on no-dealing desk order execution and never trades against its clients.
-It routes customers’ orders to multiple top-tier liquidity providers, ensuring direct market access, transparency, and tier-1 bank liquidity.
-The other benefits of trading with this broker include 24/7 customer support, fee-free account funding, and negative balance protection.
+It routes customers’ orders to over 25 liquidity providers, including Currenex and FastMatch, ensuring direct market access, transparency, and tier-1 bank liquidity.
+The other benefits of trading with this broker include 24/7 customer support, fee-free account funding, the absence of inactivity fees, and negative balance protection for ASIC customers.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017.